WZW5555/test/readme.md

 3.1 Encoder and Decoder Stacks
 Encoder: The encoder is composed of a stack of N = 6 identical layers.
 Each layer has two sub-layers.
-The first is a multi-head self-attention mechanism, and the second is a simple, positionwise fully connected feed-forward network.
+The first is a multi-head self-attention mechanism, and the second is a simple, position wise fully connected feed-forward network.
 We employ a residual connection [11] around each of the two sub-layers, followed by layer normalization [1].
 That is, the output of each sub-layer is LayerNorm(x + Sublayer(x)), where Sublayer(x) is the function implemented by the sub-layer itself.
 To facilitate these residual connections, all sub-layers in the model, as well as the embedding